mozilla/solitude/docs/topics/setup.rst

 PayPal settings
 ~~~~~~~~~~~~~~~

+.. note:: PayPal is there in the code, but has not been used in production.

 Having solitude communicate with PayPal can be a slow and cumbersome.
 To speed
 it up you can just mock out all of PayPal::